tarababa/06-Pololu_robot/README.md

 * GND connects to pin 6 (GND)
 * VCC connects to pin 1 (3V3)
 * OUT connects to pin 7 (GPIO4)
+Should a different I/O pin be desired then the correct GPIO pin needs to be configured in $HOME/....

 ##[Camera Board 360 Gooseneck Mount](http://www.modmypi.com/raspberry-pi/camera/camera-board-360-gooseneck-mount)
 Camera mount which allows the position of the camera to be adjusted without too much fuss.